jayyski/CyberSecurity/WebHackTips/Attacking Session Managment.md

 5. Even if the application uses HTTPS for every page, verify whether the server is also listening on port 80, running any service or content.
 If so, visit any HTTP URL directly from within an authenticated session, and verify whether the session token is transmitted.

 6. In cases where a token for an authenticated session is transmitted to the server over HTTP, verify whether that token continues to be valid or is immediately terminated by the server.

+## Disclosure of Tokens in Logs

+1. Identify all the functionality within the application, and locate any logging or monitoring functions where session tokens can be viewed.
+Verify who can access this functionality–for example, administrators, any authenticated user, or any anonymous user.
+See Chapter 4 for techniques for discovering hidden content that is not directly linked from the main application.

+2. Identify any instances within the application where session tokens are transmitted within the URL.
+It may be that tokens are generally transmitted in a more secure manner but that developers have used the URL in specific cases to work around particular difficulties.
+For example, this behavior is often observed where a web application interfaces with an external system.

+3. If any session tokens are captured, attempt to hijack user sessions by using the application as normal but substituting a captured token for your own.
+You can do this by intercepting the next response from the server and adding a Set-Cookie header of your own with the captured cookie value.
+In Burp, you can apply a single Suite-wide configuration that sets a specific cookie in all requests to the target application to allow easy switching between different session contexts during testing.

+## Vulnerable Mapping of Tokens to Sessions